The Forestry Act

 For the transplantation of protected trees reviewed and approved by the local government agency, the local government agency shall require the developer to provide land and funds for the local government agency's replacement planting of trees as compensation to the ecological environment.

-With regard to the ecological compensation mentioned in the preceding Paragraph, relevant measures for the choice of location of land, species, and quality of replanted trees, evaluation of ecological functions, management of habitats, or compensating funds, shall be formulated by the local government agency.
+With regard to the ecological compensation mentioned in the preceding Paragraph, relevant measures regarding the choice of location of land, species, and quality of replanted trees, evaluation of ecological functions, management of habitats, or compensating funds shall be formulated by the local government agency.

-With regard to the ecological compensation mentioned in the preceding Paragraph, relevant measures for the choice of location of land, species, and quality of replanted trees, evaluation of ecological functions, management of habitats, or compensating funds, shall be formulated by the local government agency.
+With regard to the ecological compensation mentioned in the preceding Paragraph, relevant measures regarding the choice of location of land, species, and quality of replanted trees, evaluation of ecological functions, management of habitats, or compensating funds shall be formulated by the local government agency.

 Article 38-6

-For the management and protection of trees that is beyond the scale designated by the central government agency, works of planning, designing, and supervision shall be completed by legally registered technicians who are professionals in the area of forestry, horticulture, and have relevant skills, or the technical consulting institutes which hire said technicians.
-In the event that a work is handled by government agencies of all levels, public corporations, and public institutions, the works may be completed by persons who are accredited as corresponding technicians in said agencies, corporations, and institutions.
+For the management and protection of trees that exceeds the scale designated by the central government agency, works of planning, designing, and supervision shall be completed by legally registered technicians who are professionals in the area of forestry, horticulture, and have relevant skills, or the technical consulting institutes which hire said technicians.
+In the case of work that is handled by government agencies of all levels, public corporations, or public institutions, the works may be completed by persons who are accredited as corresponding technicians in said agencies, corporations, and institutions.

-The central government agency shall establish a training, recruiting, and certification system of the professionals for tree protection.
+The central government agency shall establish a training, recruiting, and certification system for tree protection professionals.
 The relevant measures shall be formulated by the central government agency in consultation with the Examination Yuan and the Ministry of Labor.

-The central government agency shall establish a training, recruiting, and certification system of the professionals for tree protection.
+The central government agency shall establish a training, recruiting, and certification system for tree protection professionals.
 The relevant measures shall be formulated by the central government agency in consultation with the Examination Yuan and the Ministry of Labor.

 Chapter VI Supervision and Incentives